 More Ways to Save Money on Trains in Cornwall

-We all know that you’ll get a better deal on train tickets by buying in advance and travelling off-peak, But you should also make sure you’re not paying additional fees and charges by getting tickets direct from rail companies such as Virgin Trains.
+We all know that you’ll get a better deal on train tickets by buying in advance and travelling off-peak, But you should also make sure you’re not paying additional charges by getting tickets direct from rail companies such as Virgin Trains.

 And don’t forget to make the most of national railcard discounts and get 1/3 OFF travel for adults and 60% OFF for children.
 Everyone can benefit from railcards, whether you’re a young person, travelling in a pair, taking the family or are over 60.